otrv4/otrv4/otrv4.md

 #### DRE-Auth message

 This is the second message of the DAKE.
 Alice sends it to Bob to commit to a choice of her D-H key and acknowledgement of Bob's D-H key.
-The long-term public key and D-H public keys are encrypted with Dual-receiver encryption and authenticated with an Non-interactive Zero-knowledge proof of knowledge.
+The long-term public key and D-H public keys are encrypted with DRE and authenticated with an NIZKPK.

 A valid DRE-Auth message is generated as follows:

 1. Create a version advertisement.
-How to do this is detailed [here] (#creating-a-version-advertisement)
+How to do this is detailed [here](#creating-a-version-advertisement)
 2. Choose a random ephemeral ECDH key pair:
   * secret key `r` a random element from `Z_q` (446 bits).
   * public key `G1*r`